Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Alternatives Approaches to Hitting Set Computations

 \subsubsection{\optimizerminInTitle using an IP Solver.}

-The arguably most commonly used instantiation of \optimizermin invokes a commercial MIP solver on $(\accumCores, \objective)$.
+The arguably most commonly used instantiation of \optimizermin invokes a commercial IP solver on $(\accumCores, \objective)$.
 We consider two variants of IP solving for instantiating \optimizermin.
-The first is IP solving techniques that make use of fast floating-point arithmetic.
+The first variant employs fast floating-point arithmetic in its computation.
 These are arguably among the most efficient methods of computing solutions $(\accumCores, \objective)$, and most state-of-the-art IHS approaches instantiate \solvehs with a floating-point IP solver.
 One disadvantage of such solvers, however, is that there have been repeated reports of such solvers outputting faulty solutions \cite{CKSW13hybridbranch-and-boundapproachexactrationalmixed-integer}, preventing their use in applications that require trust in the results.
 Thus, we also consider exact IP solving, i.e., IP solving methods that employ exact arithmetic to circumvent issues related to floating point precision and rounding errors~\cite{CKSW13hybridbranch-and-boundapproachexactrationalmixed-integer,EG23computationalstatusupdateexactrationalmixed}.
 This increased reliability of the results does, however, come at a cost in terms of computational efficiency.
-Recent computational studies~\cite{EG23computationalstatusupdateexactrationalmixed} report slowdowns of a factor $8.1$ when comparing a state-of-the-art exact MIP solver to its floating point counterpart.
+Recent computational studies~\cite{EG23computationalstatusupdateexactrationalmixed} report slowdowns of a factor $8.1$ when comparing a state-of-the-art exact IP solver to its floating point counterpart.